 This bird spends the winter in Central and South America, where it can get plenty of insects to eat.
 It returns to the Chicago Botanic Garden and northern Illinois sometime in May to raise a family.
 The female builds a well-camouflaged nest of grass, plants, fibers, and lichens bound with spider webs on a horizontal branch of a deciduous tree.

 If you're lucky in July and August, you might see the wood-pewee teaching its young to snatch flies, bees, wasps, and butterflies from the air.
 In September, family groups begin migrating southward.

-Restoration of the pewee's open woodland habitat — which is being done at McDonald Woods at the Garden — can help keep the pewee from further decline.
+Restoration of the pewee's open woodland habitat—which is being done at the Garden's McDonald Woods—can help keep the pewee from further decline.

-Birds have been finding their niches long before MySpace was invented.
-For example, different flycatcher species feed at different levels in the forest canopy, so they won't have to share eating space.
-The Eastern Wood-Pewee feeds lower than the Great Crested Flycatcher, another bird that has nested at the Garden.
-The pewee feeds higher in the canopy than the Least Flycatcher, which migrates through the Garden in spring and fall.
+Different flycatcher species feed at different levels in the forest canopy, so they don't have to share eating space.
+The eastern wood-pewee feeds lower than the great crested flycatcher, another bird that has nested at the Garden.
+The pewee feeds higher in the canopy than the least flycatcher, which migrates through the Garden in spring and fall.